Cathedral of Our Lady of Fatima, Karaganda

-It was in 2003 that Bishop Lenga, Apostolic Administrator of Karaganda, obtained permission from the authorities to acquire land for the construction of a new cathedral.
-The old cathedral of St. Joseph remained small.
-The work was financed by donations from abroad to honor victims of the persecutions of the communist regime that sent many priests and lay Catholics to the correctional complex "Karlag".
+In 2003, Bishop Lenga, Apostolic Administrator of Karaganda, obtained permission from the authorities to acquire land for the construction of a new cathedral.
+This decision was made because the old seat of the Diocese of Karaganda, the Minor Basilica of St. Joseph, is small in size.
+The work was financed by donations from abroad to honor victims of the persecutions of the communist regime that sent many priests and lay Catholics to the correctional complex Karlag.
 Carried out under the neo-Gothic style, it was built according to Vladimir Sergeyev's plans.
 Bishop Schneider actively participated in the search for funding from Germany.